ABadNameSniper/monarch_bot/README.md

 [Image by Alien Squid Boi](https://www.instagram.com/alien.squid.boi/)

 ## Description
 Can't agree on who should be the server owner?
-How about everyone?
+How about everyone -- but at different times?

 This project will rotate the crown around all the members of a brand new server, giving you the opportunity to change your friends' nicknames, make silly rules, or restructure the entire server to your every whim; whatever you want -- as long as it's your turn!